Morpher-io/morpher-farcaster/CONVENTIONS.md

 7.  **Directory Structure**: Keep Shadcn/ui components organised, typically within a `components/ui` directory as per the default setup.
 8.  **Dependencies**: Be mindful of the peer dependencies required by Shadcn/ui components (e.g., Radix UI primitives, Tailwind CSS).

-## Magic UI

-1.  **Installation and Usage**: Follow the official Magic UI documentation for integrating components.
-2.  **Customisation**: Magic UI components are designed to be customisable.
-Leverage the props and styling options provided.
-3.  **Animation and Interactivity**:
-    *   Use animations purposefully to enhance user experience, not distract from it.
-    *   Ensure animations are performant and smooth.
-4.  **Responsiveness**: Test Magic UI components across different screen sizes and devices to ensure they are responsive and adapt well.
-5.  **Accessibility**: As with any UI component, ensure that the use of Magic UI components does not negatively impact the accessibility of your application.
-Test with screen readers and keyboard navigation.
-6.  **Bundle Size**: Be mindful of the bundle size impact of any UI library.
-Magic UI often focuses on modern, visually rich components, so ensure you are only using what you need and that it's optimised.
-7.  **Integration with Tailwind/Shadcn**:
-    *   Magic UI components can often be styled or augmented using Tailwind CSS utility classes.
-    *   They can be composed alongside Shadcn/ui components to build rich interfaces.
-Ensure consistent styling and behaviour when mixing components from different libraries.
-8.  **Props and API**: Familiarise yourself with the props and API of each Magic UI component you use to leverage its full potential and customise it effectively.

 ## Farcaster Mini Apps